 Proposers must submit a Proposal and use Appendix 1: Proposal Template and Appendix 2: Budget Template Workbook, in the order and format specified.
 This is necessary so that all Proposals may receive fair and consistent evaluation.
 Proposals that do not follow the required format will not be considered.
 Information must be at a level of detail that enables effective evaluation by the Evaluation Panel.
-All Proposers must ensure that the Proposal addresses the Grantee Selection criteria in Section Grantee Selection.
+All Proposers must ensure that the Proposal addresses the Grantee Selection criteria in Section Selection of Grantee(s).

-Proposers must print double-sided to the extent possible and bind Proposal copies with a binder clip or single staple.
-Proposal packages must not be bound with spiral binding, glued binding, or anything similar.
-It is preferred that text is unjustified (i.e., with a ragged-right margin) with Times New Roman 12 font.
+Proposers must print double-sided to the maximum extent possible and bind proposals copies with a binder clip, rubber band, or single staple.
+Proposal Packages must not be submitted in a binder, bound with spiral binding, or anything similar.
+It is preferred that text is unjustified (i.e., with a ragged-right margin) using Times New Roman 12 font.

-C. Proposal Contents & Instructions
+C. Proposal Contents